EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/testing_code.md

 ### Manual testing

-Manual testing is performed by a person who checks the functionality by manually executing the test cases.
+Manual (or informal) testing is performed by a person who checks the functionality by manually executing the test cases.
+For example, by running one function or a piece of code at a time and checking that they behave as expected.
+As input to our code/function we are testing, we typically use some input values for which we know what the correct return value should be.

+We can and should extensively test our software manually - it is quick, easy and provides immediate feedback, and is particularly useful as we draft our code for the first time.
-We can and should extensively test our software manually, and manual testing is well-suited to testing aspects such as graphical user interfaces and reconciling visual outputs against inputs.
+Manual testing is also well-suited to testing aspects such as graphical user interfaces and reconciling visual outputs against inputs.
-However, even with a good test plan, manual testing is very time consuming and prone to error.
+However, even with a good test plan, manual testing is prone to error, is very time consuming and suffers from certain other limitations:

+- We must reload our functions adn repeat our tests each time we change our code
+- We must rely on memory to keep track of how we have tested our code, e.g. what input values we tried
+- We must rely on memory to keep track of which functions have been tested and which have not (informal testing may work well on smaller pieces of code but it becomes unpractical for a large codebase)
+- Once we close our development environment, we lose all the manual test scenarios we have tried

-Another style of testing is automated testing, where we write code that tests the functions of our software.
+Another style of testing is automated testing, where we write code that tests the functions of our software and stays and is shared together with our software.
 Since computers are very good and efficient at automating repetitive tasks, we should take advantage of this wherever possible.

 ### Automated testing